 Brazing

-In brazing, the brazing assembly is heated to a temperature at which the filler rod or solder becomes liquid before flowing and spreading by the wetting action through the space "gap" between the closely adjacent surfaces of the parts to be joined.
-The interaction by capillarity between the liquid filler metal and the surface of the parent material makes a metallurgical continuity between the parts during the solidification phase of the liquid filler metal.
+Brazing involves heating the assembly to a temperature where the filler rod or solder liquefies, allowing it to flow and spread through the gap between closely adjacent surfaces of the parts being joined.
+Capillary action between the liquid filler metal and the parent material surface ensures metallurgical continuity between the parts as the filler metal solidifies.

-Unlike welding, the base metal remains in the solid state.
-In generally, brazing is related to melting points higher than 450°C (900°F) and lower than 450°C for soldering.
-Therefore, the base metals are less affected by heat and to a lesser degree by oxidation and warping.
+Unlike welding, where the base metal is melted, brazing keeps the base metal in a solid state.
+Brazing is typically associated with melting points higher than 450°C (900°F) for brazing and lower than 450°C for soldering.
+This means that base metals are less susceptible to heat and oxidation, minimizing warping.

-Brazing is used in many industries such as plumbing, electronics, automotive, aerospace, food processing, pharmaceutical, jewelry and goldsmith, refrigeration and air conditioning industry, etc. The advantages of brazing consist mainly in the ability to mechanize or to automate the process for high speed production.
-This assembly process is well suited to intricate joints for almost all metals and ceramics, either for similar or dissimilar joints.
+Brazing finds applications across various industries including plumbing, electronics, automotive, aerospace, food processing, pharmaceuticals, jewelry, refrigeration, and air conditioning.
+Its advantages lie in its ability to be mechanized or automated for high-speed production.
+This process is suitable for intricate joints across a wide range of metals and ceramics, whether for similar or dissimilar joints.

-The heating of the material can be achieved by several means: torch, electric resistance furnace (controlled atmosphere or vacuum), magnetic induction, salt bath.
-The filler rod is available in several forms: rod or wire, strip, powder or paste.
-Regarding the flux, it is often available in the form of powder or liquid (gel or cream), as it may be integrated in the formulation of the filler metal itself (flux cored rod/wire).
-The role of the flux consists of dissolving the oxide on the surface and promoting wetting while protecting the liquid filler metal and the heated base metal against atmospheric contamination during brazing.
+Heating methods for brazing include torch, electric resistance furnace (with controlled atmosphere or vacuum), magnetic induction, and salt bath.
+Filler rods are available in various forms such as rod, wire, strip, powder, or paste.
+Flux is typically in powder or liquid form (gel or cream), and it may be integrated into the filler metal itself (flux cored rod/wire).
+The flux's role is to dissolve surface oxide, promote wetting, and protect the liquid filler metal and heated base metal from atmospheric contamination during brazing.

-There is a wide variety in the filler metals series.
-The most common ones are: silver-based alloys, copper alloys, nickel alloys, gold-based alloys, aluminum and magnesium alloys, etc. The choice of the filler metal type depends on several factors including the base metals to be joined, design of the joint, service conditions (temperature, corrosion, etc.), soldering method (ex., Vacuum furnace, the torch), aesthetic and color matching, health and safety considerations etc.
+A wide range of filler metals series exists, including silver-based alloys, copper alloys, nickel alloys, gold-based alloys, aluminum, and magnesium alloys.
+The choice of filler metal type depends on factors such as the base metals to be joined, joint design, service conditions (temperature, corrosion, etc.), brazing method (e.g., Vacuum furnace, torch), aesthetic preferences, and health and safety considerations.

 Solutions available in: